Lomanthang Rural Municipality: History

 More prosaically, Lo Manthang became a village development committee in Mustang district of Dhawalagiri zone.
 The 1991 census counted 876 people living in 178 households in the VDC.
 The population includes ethnic Lhobas.

+Demographics

+At the time of the 2011 Nepal census, Lomanthang Rural Municipality had a population of 2,350.
+Of these, 87.5% spoke Lhopa, 7.0% Gurung, 3.6% Nepali, 1.2% Magar and 0.7% other languages as their first language.

+In terms of ethnicity/caste, 87.6% were Lhopa, 7.1% Gurung, 2.3% Thakuri, 1.5% Magar and 1.5% others.

+In terms of religion, 92.8% were Buddhist and 7.1% Hindu.

+In terms of literacy, 40.1% could read and write, 2.1% could only read and 57.7% could neither read nor write.

 Administration

 The total area of the Lo Manthang rural municipality is 727 km2 and the total population according to the 2011 census is 1899.
 The rural municipality is divided into 5 wards.

 Previously Lomanthang was a village development committee which was upgraded into a rural municipality merging adjoining VDCs of Chhoser and Chhonhup.
 The rural municipality came into existence on 10 March 2017, fulfilling the requirement of the new Constitution of Nepal 2015 when the Ministry of Federal Affairs and General Administration replaced all old VDCs and municipalities into 753 new local level bodies.

 Transport

 Lo Manthang is 20 km by unpaved road from a border crossing into Zhongba County of Shigatse Prefecture, TAR.
 This road continues about 50 km from the border to China National Highway 219, which follows the valley of the Yarlung Tsangpo River.

 The Government of Nepal has built a road north along the Kali Gandaki River, to within 9 km of Lo Manthang.
 There are also scheduled flights from Kathmandu and Pokhara to Jomsom Airport, located 50 km south of Lo Manthang.